xzan8189/xzan8189/README.md

 ## ✨ Hi there, I'm Vincenzo Marrazzo

-🌱 I’m currently learning Cloud Computing at University of Salerno.<br>
+🌱 Master student in Computer Science, curriculum Cloud Computing at University of Salerno.<br>
 📫 How to reach me: **vincenzomarrazzo8189@gmail.com**.

 <!-- Connect with me -->